getsentry/sentry-javascript/docs/changelog/index.rst

 Plugins
 -------
 If you're upgrading from 1.0.x, 2 "plugins" were included with the package.
-These 2 plugins are not stripped out of core and included as the ``jquery`` and ``native`` plugins.
+These 2 plugins are now stripped out of core and included as the ``jquery`` and ``native`` plugins.
 If you'd like to start using 1.1.0 and maintain existing functionality, you'll want to use: http://cdn.ravenjs.com/1.1.0/jquery,native/raven.min.js For a list of other plugins, checkout http://ravenjs.com

 ravenjs.com
 -----------